homjxi0e/ReaCOM/Classes/rundll32.md

 ## Author bohops

-Rundll32 is a tool by Microsoft Service purpose of Rundll32 is start libraries DLL in the system operating, also, one of the features in a rundll32 grant the user treat with functions during use a library DLL,
+Rundll32 is a tool was created by Microsoft Service, the purpose of Rundll32 tool is use libraries DLL in an operating system, and one of the features in a Rundll32 tool is It grants users simulationn session with functions in DLLs.

 Synopsis: